ranggakd/DAIly/README.md

 # AIly
-A bunch of AI notebooks 🤖 I'd worked on almost a daiLY basis 👨‍💻
+A bunch of Artificial Intelligence, Data Science or Data Analytics notebooks 🤖 I'd worked on almost a daiLY basis 👨‍💻

+## Ideas

 ## Tips